-Midland Credit Management is a subsidiary of Encore Capital Group.
-Encore Capital Group is prominent in the consumer debt purchasing industry and also manages 5 other corporations, including Midland Funding LLC.
+Midland Credit Management is a subsidiary of Encore Capital Group, a publicly traded company that is one of the largest debt buyers in the United States.
+Encore Capital Group manages 5 other corporations, including Midland Funding LLC.
 MCM has also founded the Consumer Credit Research Institute (CCRI), “a ground-breaking effort to differentiate and describe financially distressed consumers through the application of modern behavioral science methods,” by employing experts from business and academia to study and understand their behavior.

-The Consumer Financial Protection Bureau (CFPB) lists over 400 complaints against Midland Credit Management .
-The BBB lists 449 complaints against Midland Credit Management in the past three years, with 123 in the past 12 months.
+The Consumer Financial Protection Bureau (CFPB) lists 400 complaints against Midland Credit Management .
+As of November 2021, the BBB lists 260 complaints against Midland Credit Management in the past three years, with 103 in the past 12 months.
 There are also 48 negative customer reviews.
 MCM’s image as a self-service site for chronically poor, debt-ridden consumers who need to be educated about financial literacy has resulted in complaints alleging that customer service agents ask personal questions; talk down to consumers; or are simply non-responsive.
 The BBB lists four Notices of Government Action for overly aggressive collection and debt purchasing activity.
 Justia lists at least 54 cases of civil litigation naming MCM as the defendant, with several more pages naming Encore Capital and its affiliates as defendants.